colinyjchung/jinnzhong/content/posts/20240124-short-story-dissection-part-32.md

     "Rebecca Roanhorse",
     "Alyssa Wong",
     "Mary Robinette Kowal",
-    "Like a River Loves the Sky",
+    "Like a River Loves the Sky (2018)",
-    "A Witch’s Guide to Escape: A Practical Compendium of Portal Fantasies", "Welcome to Your Authentic Indian Experience",
+    "A Witch’s Guide to Escape (2018)",
-    "Hungry Daughters of Starving Mothers",
+    "Welcome to Your Authentic Indian Experience (2017)", "Hungry Daughters of Starving Mothers (2015)",
-    "Midnight Hour",
+    "Midnight Hour (2015)",
 ]
 categories = [
     "Story Dissection",